meenchen/Intermittent-OS/README.md

 <!-- ABOUT THE PROJECT -->
 ## Project Description

-This project develops an intermittent operating system to preserve computation progress across power cycles without checkpointing for energy-harvesting systems.
+This project develops an intermittent operating system (OS) to preserve computation progress across power cycles without checkpointing for energy-harvesting systems.
 The intermittent OS is endowed with several capabilities as follows:
 1. run multiple tasks *concurrently* to improve computation progress
 2. achieve *consistency* between data and computing progress
 3. recover the system *instantly* from power failures